Updated 2025-02-22

 If you use Site-to-Site VPN, you can configure it so that on-premises hosts with IPv6 addresses can communicate with an IPv6-enabled VCN.
 Here's how to enable IPv6 for the connection:

-• VCN security rules: For each IPv6-enabled subnet in the VCN, update its security lists or relevant network security groups to allow the wanted IPv6 traffic between the VCN and your on-premises network.
+• VCN security rules: For each IPv6-enabled subnet in the VCN, update its security lists or relevant network security groups to allow the wanted IPv6 traffic between the VCN and an on-premises network.
 See Security Rules for IPv6 Traffic.

 If you have an existing Site-to-Site VPN IPSec connection that uses static routing, you can update the list of static routes to include ones for IPv6.
 Changing the list of static routes causes Site-to-Site VPN to go down while being reprovisioned.
 See Changing the Static Routes.